 “Our concern is the increasing dominance that Amazon is having,” she said.
-“It is starting to change the perception of books entirely and the danger is people will start to see them in terms of cheap items rather than the price reflecting the time and research that has gone in to it.” (self-publishers)
+“It is starting to change the perception of books entirely and the danger is people will start to see them in terms of cheap items rather than the price reflecting the time and research that has gone into it.” (self-publishers)

 Barriers to entry are very high in the e-book sales markets.
-For example, it is very difficult for any new firm to replicate the market penetration, brand loyalty and market dominance that Amazon have.
+For example, it is very difficult for any new firm to replicate the market penetration, brand loyalty and market dominance that Amazon has.
 Small authors and publishers have only limited power to influence the market.

 Maybe there is sufficient competition?

 - It is possible that Amazon are concerned that if they get too greedy, it could cause another powerful tech firm like Google / Apple to enter the market for selling e-books.
 For example, Google is able to use its dominance of the search engine market to overtake Facebook in promoting its’ G+ social media alternative.
 Apple and Barnes & Noble have already shown that a firm can challenge Amazon.
 The fact Amazon’s market share of e-books have fallen from 90% to 70% suggests competition may continue to intensify.
-However, there is no guarantee traditional book sellers like Barnes & Noble will survive this new cut price market.
-If Barnes & Nobel / Waterstones in UK go bust, it will leave Amazon with even greater market power.
+However, there is no guarantee traditional booksellers like Barnes & Noble will survive this new cut price market.
+If Barnes & Nobel / Waterstones in the UK go bust, it will leave Amazon with even greater market power.